AhoyISki/duat/book/src/scripting-duat/pass.md

     // This function will immutably borrow the `Pass`, which means you
     // can do other immutable borrows, letting you have as many
     // immutable references as you want.
-    // Note that all function available from an immutable borrow are also
+    // Note that all functions available from an immutable borrow are also
     // available with a mutable one.
     let buf: &Buffer = handle.read(pa);